launching a model

 The Default flight mode

-If you don't create any flight modes, then the default flight mode is permanently active - without you knowing, or needing to know.
+The default mode is shown at the top of Flight modes screen.
+If you don't create any additional flight modes, then the default flight mode is always active - without you knowing, or needing to know.

 Flight mode list